 Chris now continues his investigation work through 255 Research and Investigation but is also working actively to address the challenges in the field of criminal defense investigation through partnerships with other legal professionals, academics and NGOs.

-Investigation continues to be conducted badly, Chris is committed to changing that.
+And for Chris, still, investigation continues to be conducted badly, he continues to be committed to changing that.

 Frontline Investigator + 255 Content Creator